AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/articles/webengine-web.md

 # Test Web Applications
-With functionalities provided by <xref:AxaFrance.WebEngine.Web>, it is easy to build Selenium WebDriver powered tests running on Desktop and Mobile browsers.
+With functionalities provided by <xref:AxaFrance.WebEngine.Web>, it is easy to build tests using Selenium WebDriver running on Desktop and Mobile browsers.
-To test web application, we usually need to open the web browser and perform two kinds of actions on system under test:
+To test web application, we usually need to open the web browser and perform three kinds of actions on system under test:

+* Localizes Web Elements: The button we want to click, the textbox we want to fill, etc.
-* Perform actions on Web Elements: The button we want to click, the textbox we want to fill, etc.
+* Performs actions on Web Elements: The button we want to click, the textbox we want to fill, etc.
-* Compare the information retrieved from some Web Element with expected value.
+* Compares the information retrieved from some Web Element with expected value.

-In WebEngine Framework, we have provided <xref:AxaFrance.WebEngine.Web.BrowserFactory> to easily manage web browsers and selenium webdrivers, and <xref:AxaFrance.WebEngine.Web.PageModel> and <xref:AxaFrance.WebEngine.Web.WebElementDescription> to manage Web Elements.
+In WebEngine Framework, we have provided  :
+* <xref:AXA.WebEngine.Web.BrowserFactory> to easily manage web browsers and selenium webdrivers
+* <xref:AXA.WebEngine.Web.PageModel> and <xref:AXA.WebEngine.Web.WebElementDescription> to manage Web Elements.

 ## Prerequisites
 To test web applications with WebEngine Framework, you'll need to have follow knowledges as pre-requisites: